 - If you plan to use public transport, then staying in or near downtown is probably going to be the best option for you.
 The easiest way to get around is via the trains that go around the city center in a loop.

 Hostels in Sydney:

-Central – The area around Central Station is great for backpackers looking for cheap but nice accommodation.
+Central – The area around Central Station has some of the best hostels in Sydney.
+It’s a great spot for backpackers looking for cheap but nice accommodation.
 Not only is it fairly affordable, it’s also super easy to get around from there as the train station has links to everywhere in the city.